OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *ident* (`::` *ident*)*

-> This represents a virtual path with the leftmost identifier being the widest scope.
+> This represents a path with the leftmost identifier being the widest scope.
 > In particular, a valid path may contain a file name followed by a identifier,
 > or it may be a library specifier, either `std` or `core`, followed by a file name and identifier.
 > In the case of a file name followed by a identifier, the file name represents the mini file within the source folder with that name.